adjust/dev-docs/docs/react-native/configuration/att.md

 ## Check for authorization status changes

 If you use a custom ATT prompt, you need to inform the Adjust SDK of changes to the user's authorization status.
-Call the {code}`checkForNewAttStatus` method to send the authorization status to the Adjust server.
+Call the `checkForNewAttStatus` method to send the authorization status to the Adjust server.

 :::{tab-set-code}